Makeup During Work-From-Home Season

 At the end of the day, you make your own rules when it comes to makeup.
 Do what makes you feel good, and the same applies to removing makeup too.
 Bifesta’s Sebum Micellar Makeup Remover Wipes retail for $14.50 (46 sheets).
 You can check out Bifesta’s full range of products on its website.
-They are available at leading drugstores, supermarkets and department stores including Watsons, Guardian, Fairprice, DON DON DONKI and Welcia-BHG.
+They are available online on Shopee and Lazada, Watsons and Guardian and offline at all leading drugstores, supermarkets and department stores.

 This post is brought to you by Bifesta.